creold/illustrator-scripts/README.md

 ## TrimMasks

-Automatic trimming of all clipping groups in selection or a document using Pathfinder > Trim.
+Automatic trimming of all clipping groups in selection or a document using `Pathfinder > Crop`.
+If you want to save the filled mask after trimming, open the script file in a text editor and change `SAVE_FILLED_CLIPMASK = false;` value to `true`.

 ### Usage